In This Article

 Best Time to Visit the U.S. Virgin Islands

 The best time to visit the U.S. Virgin Islands is from December to April, when weather is sunny and dry.
-May to November is the low season, with fewer crowds and better deals, though it overlaps with hurricane season (peak is August–October).
+May to November is when I look for deals although it overlaps with hurricane season (peak is August–October).

 How to Get to the U.S. Virgin Islands